Frequently Asked Questions

 However, if it is not possible to combine the removal with another client’s, we would have to

 provide you with a ‘private’ quotation on our smallest truck (4-ton).
-In this case the removal may become costly relative to the small load to be moved.
+In this case the removal may become costly relative to the small load for removal.

 Must drawers and filing cabinets be empty?